brendancjz/tompang/README.md

 ### Clone this repository

-Use `git clone https://github.com/brendancjz/tompang.git` to get the files within this repository onto your local machine
+Use `gh repo clone brendancjz/tompang` to get the files within this repository onto your local machine

 ### Environment Setup